labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeCluster.md

 In the case of gbff or gbk files, use 'locus_tag' as a gene id, unless you are working with files from MaGe/MicroScope or SEED, where the id in the 'db_xref' field is used instead.

 You will need to provide a .tsv file with a single gene id per line.
-The first column should indicate the cluster id, and the second column should indicate the unique gene id used in the annotation files.
+The first column should indicate the cluster id, the second column the representative gene of the cluster, and the third the unique gene id used in the annotation files.
+You can also add a fourth column to indicate if the gene is fragmented.

 You can do this from the command line: